Accounting in Everyday Life

 • Self-employed health insurance deduction.

-• Penalty on early withdrawal of savings: If you received a form 1099-INT or 1099-OID the penalty should be listed.
+• Penalty on early withdrawal of savings: If you received a form 1099-INT or 1099-OID, the penalty should be listed.

 • Alimony paid.